LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 instance's home directory should be deleted as well.
 If this checkbox is not checked when the "Delete Instance" button is clicked, the instance's home directory will be left in place.
-Deleting an instance will terminate that instance's process, remove the instance from the list and optionally delete the instance's home director.
+Deleting an instance will terminate that instance's process, remove the instance from the list, and optionally delete the instance's home directory.

 Disable Instance